lorisleiva/blog-2019-vuepress/articles/20200315 Visualise your users as Minecraft villagers/index.md

 image: /covers/visualise-your-users-as-minecraft-villagers.png
 description: We're building a Minecraft Mod that listen for database changes so you can see your users as villagers in real-time.
 tags: ['Minecraft']
-date: 2020-03-15T15:31:00Z
+date: 2020-03-15T15:46:00Z
 ---

 # Visualise your users as Minecraft villagers

 In this tutorial, we are going to listen for real-time changes in our database and use that information to create or delete villagers in Minecraft.
-Before we get started, let's have a quick look at the end result.
+Before we get started, let's have a quick look at the result.

 <YouTube url="https://www.youtube.com/embed/WmV03rvS_us" />